AI · M&A · Cross-border

 No. The investment bank runs the process.
 GMA addresses the commercial-signal layer.

 No. Legal diligence stays with client's counsel.
 Financial diligence and quality-of-earnings stay with the client's accountants and financial-diligence specialist.
-M&A negotiation stays with the banker and counsel.
+M&A transaction negotiation stays with the banker and counsel.

-Inquiry through the contact form and a discovery conversation.
-Sprint, Build, and Group Partnership are available.
-Pricing is confirmed in discovery, not on the public site.
+Inquiry through the contact form and a fit screening.
+Sprint, Build, and Global Marketing Partnership are available.
+Scope and sequence are set after the inquiry screening.

-Related reading.
+Related pages.

 Sister topic